iamstarkov/generator-babel/README.md

 > Composability is a way to combine smaller parts to make one large thing.
 Sort of [like Voltron®][voltron]
 > — [Yeoman docs](http://yeoman.io/authoring/composability.html)

-Just plug in _babel-init_ into your generator and let it setup your `.babelrc` and install required `devDependencies` for you.
+Just plug in _babel_ into your generator and let it setup your `.babelrc` and install required `devDependencies` for you.
 Everybody wins.

 ### Install